lynnfaraday/aresmush.com/_root/tutorials/code/extras.md

 > <i class="fa fa-exclamation-triangle"></i> **Note:** The `addplugin` script just copies the plugin's files into place.
 There may be other code or configuration changes required.
 See the plugin's README file in the ares-extras repository to see if any extra steps are needed.

+## Updating Plugins

+As long as you haven't modified the plugin's source code, you can upgrade it just by using the `bin/addplugin` script again, as described above.

+> <i class="fa fa-exclamation-triangle"></i> **Note:** If a plugin has been installed previously, adding it again will **not** overwrite your configuration files.
+You should check the plugin configuration notes to see if any new options are available and add them manually to your configuration.

+If you have modified the plugin source, you'll have to handle the upgrade mamnually.
+GitHub's compare versions tool may help.

 ## Contributions

 See [Submitting Contributions](/tutorials/code/extra-contribs) if you want to contribute your own extras or community plugins.